ehmicky/all-node-versions/README.md

 List all available Node.js versions.

-Sorted from the latest Node.js version to the oldest one.
+Sorted from the most to the least recent.
+Includes major release and LTS information.

 # Install